 What if I could surround the beam with the air stream?
 Hey...
 Maybe that's why someone designed those conically-shaped nozzles.
 But, shoot, I didn't have a 3D printer (yet), and the nozzles that existed might not be designed for my particular lasers or lenses, anyway.
 Now what?

 Before I go on, please trust that I didn't create my nozzle to make anyone else's efforts appear inferior in any way - most are downright ingenious, if not elegant.
 But what I had tried so far wasn't working to solve my problem, so I had to get creative with whatever I had on hand.

-Because I already had a JTech 3.8 with two lenses which focus between 1 and 3", and an Endurance 10 with one lens at around 3" - and more on the way - my mission was obvious: Whatever I did, I didn't want to have to design something for every laser and each lens focal length I wound up getting.
+Because I already had a JTech 3.8 with two lenses which focus between 1 and 3", I didn't want to have to design something for each focal length and any other lasers/lenses that I might wind up getting in the future.
 I needed something universal.
 C'mon brain, work!

 Are You for Wheel?

 I hope I don't offend the cone guys, 'cause I've never tried one of their designs, but I was thinking that, because it seems to be open at the top (where the ice cream would go), such a design might lose air pressure, and some might work against a laser's downdraft cooling fan.
 I'm no scientist, so maybe there's some venturi or cyclonic thing going on there.
 I dunno.

 My thinking, then, was that I wanted a way to surround the laser's beam and direct ALL of the air downward and into the kerf.
 After a bit of head scratching, I decided that what I needed was a center column to isolate said beam, and a surrounding chamber to hold the pressurized air to deliver.
 Hm...
 What do I have in my parts inventory (junk boxes) that might work?